-- · How does the story of Malala relate to Article 13? - What are some other ways to express yourself besides speaking?
+- · What was Malala advocating? - How does the story of Malala relate to Article 13? - · What are some other ways to express yourself besides speaking?

 (Write their suggestions on board or paper.)

 Show the Freedom of Expression mini poster (page 41).